BoredApe8461/RegionX-Node/README.md

 # NOTE: this command assumes the chain spec is in a directory named `polkadot`
 # that is at the same level of the template working directory.
 Change as needed.
 #
-# It also assumes a ParaId oof 2000.
+# It also assumes a ParaId of 2000.
 Change as needed.
 ./target/release/parachain-collator \
 -d /tmp/parachain/alice \
 --collator \